Dragons Academy

 Where are trainings held?

-I am with another club and would like to remain with my club for PVL.
-Can I still trial/join Dragons Academy?
+I play for another club and want to stay with them for PVL.
+Can I still trial Dragons Academy?

 What is the difference between Academy and High School Training (HST)?